Residential Property Costs

 Our very experienced residential conveyancing team is made up of three qualified solicitors (with over 60 years combined residential conveyancing experience) supervised by a partner, Fleur Everett, who has over twenty years’ experience in residential property matters.

 We encourage you to contact us to discuss your intended sale or purchase.
 The amount of work we will need to do will depend on various factors.
-For example, whether the property you are to sell or buy is freehold or leasehold, whether it is registered at the Land Registry already or it is unregistered, whether it is an existing house or flat or whether it is a new build, whether you are to finance the purchase by cash or a mortgage, whether it is a Shared Equity Scheme or Help to Buy Mortgage or ISA.
+For example, whether the property you are to sell or buy is freehold or leasehold, whether it is registered at the Land Registry already or it is unregistered, whether it is an existing house or flat or whether it is a new build, whether you are to finance the purchase by cash or a mortgage, whether it is a Shared Equity Scheme, Help to Buy Mortgage or Help to Buy Equity Mortgage , Help to Buy ISA or Lifetime ISA.
 It is only when we have the particular details of your case that we will be able to provide an estimate of our costs that is relevant to you.

 Disbursements are costs relating to your matter that must be paid to third parties.
 Disbursements and other expenses required will vary depending on the circumstance of your transaction.

 Land Registry fees:

 Fees are payable for a copy of the registered title and the plan and for other relevant copy deeds, for searches to check the buyer or borrower is not bankrupt, to protect buyers and mortgagees (lenders) from when the purchase is completed until the registration of the new owner or lender and for the application to register the new owner or lender.
 The registration application fees vary according to the value of the property or amount borrowed.